Dreamland observations miss why Libs were rejected

 Test of convictions

-The solely strategy to cease battle can be to legislate for every nation’s ruler to guide the troops into battle, simply as they did in medieval occasions (Letters, August 29).
-And, after all, their loyal courtiers/MPs can be using proper behind.
+The solely solution to cease warfare can be to legislate for every nation’s ruler to steer the troops into battle, simply as they did in medieval occasions (Letters, August 29).
+And, in fact, their loyal courtiers/MPs can be driving proper behind.
 Merona Martin, Meroo Meadow

 The boy who by no means was

-My now ex-wife wished to call our son one thing that couldn’t be abbreviated.
+My now ex-wife needed to call our son one thing that couldn’t be abbreviated.
 In NSW, you could identify your youngster inside 28 days of beginning, so Lloyd was so named on the twenty eighth day postpartum.
-Alas, he quickly grew to become Lloydey.
+Alas, he quickly turned Lloydey.
 David (Dave) Williams, Port Macquarie

 The digital view